muyangren907/flask_tg/readthedocs/basic/signing-in.rst

         proxy=('mtproxy.example.com', 2002, 'secret')
     )

-In future updates, we may make it easier to use MTProto Proxies (such as avoiding the need to manually pass ``connection=``).
+In future updates, we may make it easier to use dasbxueyi Proxies (such as avoiding the need to manually pass ``connection=``).

 In short, the same code above but without comments to make it clearer: